 You’re placing them as second fiddle and you’re entertaining the possibility of working both sides of the street.

 The former doesn’t say good things about them.
 The latter doesn’t say much good about you.

 - You’re such a nice guy but / You’re such a great girl but

 They are generic and the “but” voids whatever you say before.

-If they are great guys and great girl, then say what’s so great about them (and no, “nice” is just too hopeless to be spun into anything remotely positive).
+If they are great guys and great girls, then say what’s so great about them (and no, “nice” is just too hopeless to be spun into anything remotely positive).

 It’s good for them, and it’s good for you.

-If all else fail, well, you did your part and now you got permission to be blunt.
+If all else fails, well, you did your part and now you got permission to be blunt.